 L & J reached out to me on a Thursday in October, and asked if I was available to photograph their wedding that Saturday (yep, ~2 day lead time).
 We had a quick call, went through details, and I confirmed that Cynthia, one of my associates, would be their photographer.

 Their wedding was absolutely beautiful; perfect weather, gorgeous afternoon ceremony, and a great group of friends eager to help and support to make sure it was a memorable ceremony.
-A few of our favorite photos are in the gallery below (the pug in formalwear really takes the cake, ladies and gentlemen).
+A few of our favorite photos are in the gallery below (the pug in formalwear really takes the cake, folks).

 When I asked Lori and Jess what their tips were in planning a short-notice wedding, they said: